tisaconundrum2/Computer_Knowledge/Userful Batch and Shell Scripts/README.md

 A simple multithreaded script that converts a bunch of MOV files to MP4 at a frame rate of 12.

+## win_convert.sh

+A simple multithreaded script that converts a bunch of MKV files to MP4

 ## organizeFiles.bat

 A simple batch script that will automatically organize all your files according to their extension.